 Stem and Fruit Canker of Dragon Fruit

 Dragon fruit has been a relatively low-maintenance crop, but several diseases have arisen with significant impact, likely due to increases in planting acreage and the consequent buildup of pathogen inoculum.
 Based on a recent survey, stem and fruit canker caused by the fungal pathogen Neoscytalidium dimidiatum is a prevailing disease on dragon fruit in south Florida.
-The pathogen has also been reported in Southeast Asia, the Middle East, and North America, causing canker-like symptoms on cladodes (stems) and fruits.
+The pathogen has also been reported in Southeast Asia, the Middle East, North America, Ecuador, Puerto Rico (South America and Caribbean) and India, causing canker-like symptoms on cladodes (stems) and fruits.
 Symptoms on cladodes start with sunken chlorotic spots, which sometimes have a tiny orange center (Figure 2A).
 Over time, the spots turn into larger, convex, orange to reddish-brown spots, which often coalesce to form large brown lesions.
 In many cases, the reddish-brown spots are surrounded by yellow halos and/or dark brown, water-soaked tissue (Figure 2B-C).
 The pathogen produces small black fruiting bodies (pycnidia) embedded in pale yellow to gray necrotic tissues (Figure 2C).
 These fruiting bodies harbor massive amounts of spores (conidia) that may be dispersed onto young, healthy tissues and start new infections.
 The lesions eventually dry out, perforate the cladodes, and form "shot-hole" symptoms (Figure 2D).

 Once the spores are splashed by external forces, such as overhead irrigation water or windblown rain, they may land on, germinate and infect susceptible young cladodes, flower calyx, and developing fruits.
 Initial symptoms of N. dimidiatum infection on the calyx and developing fruits are similar to the initial symptoms seen on cladodes.
 Whitish-yellow sunken spots often appear scattered or as clusters on one side of the fruit (Figure 3A), particularly when the fruits are under or adjacent to the diseased cladodes.
 In many cases, the small, yellowish spots coalesce and form larger brown, dry lesions, which sometimes crack the fruit's peel (Figure 3B–D).
 In south Florida, Neoscytalidium infection is limited to the fruit's peel and usually does not invade the pulp.
 Diseased fruits seem to be more prone to the infection of other postharvest pathogens such as Colletotrichum.
 In other dragon fruit production areas, such as Israel and China, N. dimidiatum has been documented causing interior black rot of the fruit, potentially via flower tube infection.
 Because the grove can sustain the infection during the vegetative growing season, maintaining low levels of the pathogen inoculum is imperative to minimize the risk of stem and fruit damage.